-Financial Sustainability
+Financial sustainability

 The Council, like others, continues to operate in an uncertain financial environment.
-The Council understands the risk it faces in respect of producing a balanced budget and the impact of inflationary pressures.
-The Council had to rely on the Budget Stabilisation Reserve to make a balanced revenue budget for 2023/24, this is a short-term solution, as the reserve is not sufficient to fund the ongoing deficits in 2024/25 onwards.
-The Council intends to find ways to respond to this challenge through the new Corporate Plan which will be updated in 2023.
+It understands the risk it faces in respect of producing a balanced budget and the impact of inflationary pressures and likely future reductions in Government funding.
+The earlier than anticipated General Elections could bring forward changes to the business rates system and although the Council has reserves and balances to manage in the short-term savings will be required to be sustainable longer term.

 In 2021/22 and 2022/23 no significant weaknesses in arrangements were identified, but one improvement recommendation was made.